kgeriiie/android-cleversectionview/README.md

 Usage
 ----------

 CSRV provides base classes for sections and section items.
-You should inherite from this classes.
+You should inherit from this classes.

 >**Note:** use unique **id** in *getId()* methods, because it will be used for identify row items in recycler view adapters.
 Not unique ids can cause bad working of CSRV.